GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-introduction/index.md

 This means that **a small percentage of the time, a report will contain inaccurate trigger data instead of the real data**.

-In Chrome, noising works as follows: 5% of the time, inaccurate trigger data will be sent instead of the real trigger data.
+In Chrome, 5% of the time the browser will send inaccurate trigger data instead of real.

 #### Example